How we work

 What are the Council Requirements for these buildings?

 Typically, anything over 30m2 or any size that have facilities like a kitchen or a bathroom required a building consent.
 If you’re wanting to be completely off-grid and on wheels, then different rules may apply.
 It’s best to check with your local council.
 We supply our transportable homes with a Building Consent and Code Compliance Certificate.
-We are a Licensed Building Practitioner and take pride in our workmanship.
+We are a Licensed Building Practitioner and a Registered Master Builder and take pride in our workmanship.

 Can the really large buildings be transported?